 Jihee Woo is a PhD candidate in the School of Social Work at the University of Pittsburgh.
-She completed her BA in English Literature and BS in Political Science from Konkuk University in Seoul, Korea.
+She completed her BA in English Literature and BS in Political Science at Konkuk University in Seoul, Korea.
 She then received a Fulbright scholarship to earn her MSW with a concentration in direct practice mental health at the University of Pittsburgh.
 Upon completion of her MSW, she worked with children and families in poverty as a program manager in the Philippines.
-Afterwards, she joined a research institute in Korea to work on research projects on poverty and public assistance policies.
+Afterwards, she joined a research institute in Korea to conduct research on anti-poverty policies.

 Woo, J., Ballentine, K., Shook, J., Engel, R., & Goodkind, S. (In press).
 Relationships among material hardships, perceived stress, and health among low-wage hospital workers.
 Health and Social Work.

-Lee, D. H., & Woo, J. (Forthcoming).
+Lee, D. H., & Woo, J. (2021).
 Factors to mental health service utilization among Korean Americans.
-In Yoon, A (Eds.), Understanding Korean Americans’ Mental Health: A Guide to Culturally Competent Practices, Program Developments, and Policies.
+In Yoon, A., Moon, S., & Son, H. (Eds.), Understanding Korean Americans’ Mental Health: A Guide to Culturally Competent Practices, Program Developments, and Policies (pp. 131-157).
 Lexington Books.

 Woo, J. & Ballentine, K. (2020).
 More money?
 More problems?
 Good jobs do not prevent workers` stress from spilling over to their health [Paper presentation].
 Work Family Research Network 5th Conference.

 Ballentine, K. & Woo, J. (2020).
 A qualitative study of work-family interaction among low-income hospital workers with a “high road” employer.
 In J. R. Henly (Chair), Bringing new perspectives to the understanding of work hour interferences with family life [Symposium].
 Work Family Research Network 5th Conference.